Humans are walking one tenth the amount they used to and it is severely affecting our health.

 Once we became settled and started farming during the Agricultural Revolution, that number dropped to approximately 20,000.

 That's more than half the distance we evolved to walk on a daily basis.

 Do you know how many steps the average American takes today?

 A mere 5,000.

-Our bodies have evolved to take approximately 50,000 steps per day and yet we find ourselves walking only one tenth of that distance.
+Our bodies have evolved to take approximately 50,000 steps per day and yet we find ourselves walking one tenth of that distance on average.